rfc1459/libureg/README.rst

  * capturing groups are not supported, they behave just like non-capturing groups;
  * POSIX named character classes are not supported and never will be;
- * bracket expressions do not yet support negative match and there are some quirks with META_CHAR tokens;
+ * bracket expressions do not yet support negative matching;
- * backslash character must be escaped when used in a bracket expression;
  * no assertions and anchors (I didn't need them), all patterns are strictly unanchored;
  * no counted repetitions (yet);